freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 Submission preferences
 ----------------------

-The Submission Preferences subsection allows you to restrict the types of submissions accepted by your instance.
+The Submission Preferences subsection allows you to restrict what Sources can send to your instance.

 Disabling document uploads
 --------------------------

-By default, SecureDrop supports both text submissions and document uploads.
+By default, SecureDrop supports both text messages and file uploads.
 If you only want to receive text messages, you can disable uploads as follows:

 #.
 Check the **Prevent sources from uploading documents** checkbox
 #.
 Click **Update Submission Preferences**